robotology/iit-ibm/README.md

 **Note**:
 - **Please make sure** that your Node version is >= 4.12
-- If you installed Node.js from the package manager, it could happen that the command `node` is not in your path, but rather `nodejs` is.
+- **Linux** If you installed Node.js from the package manager, it could happen that the command `node` is not in your path, but rather `nodejs` is.
 To this end, run `$> sudo ln -s /usr/bin/nodejs /usr/bin/node`.
 - To install cmake-js, run `$> sudo npm install -g cmake-js`.